25Bonged/VEHICLE-LAB/README.md

 # 🚗 VEHICLE-LAB

-**A comprehensive vehicle diagnostic and analysis platform for MDF/MF4 files**
+**A comprehensive vehicle diagnostic and analysis platform for CAN/OBD files**

-🚀 Live Demo • 📖 Documentation • 💻 Features • 🔄 Workflow • 📚 Repository Info
+• 📖 Documentation • 💻 Features • 🔄 Workflow • 📚 Repository Info

 > ⚠️ **Note:** This is a **documentation-only repository**.
 All source code (`.py` files) is **private and proprietary**.
 Only documentation, guides, and examples are included.
 See CODE_PRIVACY.md for details.